crazy-max/diun/docs/notif/telegram.md

 !!! example "chat IDs secret file"
     Chat IDs secret file must be a valid JSON array like: `[123456789,987654321]`

+!!! example "chat topic IDS secret file"
+    Chat topics is a nested array, so you can specify multiple topics per chat ID: `[[10,15][10,20]]`

 ### Default `templateBody`